The Best Skin Care Acids: Types, Benefits and How To UsePosted on 31/05/2018

 Ascorbic Acid is mainly found in serums and occasionally sheet masks.
 This acid is most effective when used overnight and full absorption should occur before applying other products.
-The exception is when this acid is used together with Vitamin E. Using Vitamin C and Vitamin E together enhances the effectiveness of both vitamins!
+The exception is when this skin care acid is used together with Vitamin E. Using Vitamin C and Vitamin E together enhances the effectiveness of both vitamins!

 Recommended age to start using this acid: 20 years old+.

 Retinoic Acid (Retin-A) is a Vitamin A derivative in acid form that delivers a direct effect on the skin.
 It is very strong and requires a prescription.
 This is different to Retinol which is another derivative of Vitamin A. When Retinol is applied to the skin, it gradually converts into Retinoic Acid, and then begins its magic (see reference).
-The conversion process can be slow but makes it less irritating than Retinoic Acid.
+The conversion process can be slow but it is less irritating than Retinoic Acid.

-Retinoic Acid is known to be the ultimate skin care acid.
+Retinoic Acid is the ultimate skin care acid.
 It pretty much has all the benefits of the above skin care acids.
 Retinoic Acid will stimulate collagen production, fill out wrinkles and leave your skin plump and youthful.
 It also accelerates skin cell turnover and improves skin texture.
 It will brighten pigmentation and scarring, heal acne faster as well as refine pores!!!

-Retinol delivers the same benefits and is more commonly seen in skin care products available on the market (unprescribed).
+Retinol delivers the same benefits and is more common in skin care products available on the market (unprescribed).
 It can take up to a few months of Retinol use before you see visible results but is the most suitable for those looking for the same benefits in a gentler form.